What happens if you end up in a hospital with a grave illness and or otherwise unable to make decisions for yourself.

 As a practical matter it’s common for an individual to appoint their spouse as the original preneed guardian.
 Often if the spouses unable or unwilling to serve then will do a backup of the eldest or the most responsible child for example.

-a living will is another declaration whereby you can voluntarily and willingly make known your desire in advance that you don’t want to have your life prolonged artificially under certain conditions.
+A living will is another declaration whereby you can voluntarily and willingly make known your desire in advance that you don’t want to have your life prolonged artificially under certain conditions.

 So for example, perhaps you want to make it clear that you don’t want your life to be prolonged artificially if you have a terminal condition, and end-stage condition, or if you are in a persistent vegetative state and you’re attending or treating physician has determined that there is no medical probability of recovery from the condition.

-Many times people will want to have a second opinion, so the require in the living will that both a attending physician in another consulting position both must agree that there is no medical proverb the ability of recovery from the ailment or condition.
+Many times people will want to have a second opinion, so they require in the living will that both a attending physician in another consulting position both must agree that there is no medical proverb the ability of recovery from the ailment or condition.

 The living will is an opportunity to spell out exactly what you direct.
 For example:

-what if you become incapacitated but the doctors need somebody to make informed consent for medical treatment and surgical and diagnostic procedures.
+What if you become incapacitated but the doctors need somebody to make informed consent for medical treatment and surgical and diagnostic procedures.
 For example, consider a situation where there are more than one course of treatment that a doctor can provide.
 If your incapacitated who will make the decision?

 The best practice is to have a designation of health care surrogate that spells out who will make those decisions.
 The health care surrogate designation will often: